 Please note that parking is limited around these sites.
 Consider walking or taking Metro Transit if those are options for you.

+Registration opens at 6:30pm.
 If you have attended a caucus in your precinct in the past few years, you should get a reminder card in the mail.
 Please bring your reminder card to the caucus with you.
 This year you can register by bringing the reminder card to the meeting and signing it in front of one of our volunteers at the caucus.
 This should speed up registration significantly, so remember to bring your card!
-(If you forget, or do not receive a card, you can still register in other ways at the caucus location).

 If you have a resolution you would like your caucus to consider, please prepare it ahead of time.
 It must be brought to the caucus on the official state DFL resolution form.
 You may attach other prepared text to the form.
 If time allows, you may be able to read the action item of your resolution (skipping all the “whereas” clauses) and have it voted on by your neighbors.
 Even if time does not allow for reading all the resolutions, you will have a chance to pass the resolution from your caucus up to the senate district convention’s resolutions committee.
 You could even run to be a part of the resolutions committee!